Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 Pharmacies offer a wide range of drugs that are successfully used in the treatment of diarrhea.

-• enterosorbents - drugs with a sorbent effect;
+• enterosorbents – drugs that have a sorbing effect;

-• probiotics - they contain beneficial bacteria necessary for the functioning of the intestines.
+• probiotics – they contain beneficial bacteria necessary for intestinal function.

-Preparations from among enterosorbents delay and remove waste products of bacteria and other toxins from the body.
-This group includes activated carbon, powders Smecta, Polysorb, produced in the form of a suspension Enterosgel.
-They absorb decay products, toxins, effectively cleansing the intestinal flora from pathogens.
+Enterosorbent drugs retain and remove bacterial waste products and other toxins from the body.
+This group includes activated carbon, Smecta powders, Polysorb, produced in the form of Enterosgel suspension.
+They absorb decay products and toxins, effectively cleansing the intestinal flora from pathogens.

-Linex belongs to the group of probiotics., a well-known and widely used drug.
-He is able to quickly get rid of the effects of antibiotic therapy.
-Same way Noteworthy is the new generation drug Rioflora Balance Neo.
+Linex belongs to the group of probiotics, a well-known and widely used drug.
+It can quickly relieve the effects of antibiotic therapy.
+Also The new generation drug Rioflora Balance Neo deserves attention.

-The course of probiotic treatment lasts 2 weeks after the end of antibiotics
+The course of treatment with probiotics lasts 2 weeks after the antibiotics are finished.

-Unlike Linex, it contains 9 strains of live beneficial bacteria.
-Among other things, it has a healing effect, so it relieves the intestinal wall from wounds and ulcers that form during diarrhea.
-Also in a pharmacy without a prescription, you can buy probiotics Bifiform, Hilak forte, Bifidumbacterin.
+Unlike Linex, it contains 9 strains of living beneficial bacteria.
+Among other things, it has a healing effect, so it relieves the intestinal walls from wounds and ulcers formed during diarrhea.
+Also You can buy probiotics Bifiform, Hilak Forte, and Bifidumbacterin at the pharmacy without a prescription.

-The course of treatment with probiotics lasts 2 weeks after the end of antibiotics.
+The course of treatment with probiotics lasts 2 weeks after the antibiotics are finished.

-Loperamide is widely used to treat diarrhea.
-But it can only be used for mild or moderate disease.
+The drug Loperamide is widely used to treat diarrhea.
+But it can only be used for mild or moderate illness.
 The effectiveness of this drug will increase if taken along with probiotics.

-With a strong degree of diarrhea in adults after antibiotic treatment, Loperamide can exacerbate the disease, as it reduces intestinal motility and slows down the elimination of toxins.
-There may be intoxication of the body.
+With severe diarrhea in adults after treatment with antibiotics, Loperamide can worsen the disease, as it reduces intestinal motility and slows down the elimination of toxins.
+Intoxication of the body may occur.

 How to prevent the development of diarrhea

-Is it possible to prevent diarrhea after antibiotics in adults, what to do in order to avoid negative consequences?
+Is it possible to prevent diarrhea after antibiotics in adults, what to do to avoid negative consequences?

-The possibility of developing diarrhea can be foreseen immediately, as soon as a course of treatment with antibacterial drugs is prescribed.
+The possibility of developing diarrhea can be anticipated as soon as a course of treatment with antibacterial drugs is prescribed.

 To reduce the likelihood of disturbances in the intestinal flora, it is necessary to start taking probiotics belonging to the group of symbiotics (Laminolact) simultaneously with antibiotics.

-Such complex therapy will help maintain the intestinal microflora in a healthy state.
+Such complex therapy will help maintain the intestinal microflora in working condition.

 An equally important rule is strict adherence to the dose of prescribed antibiotics.
-Compliance with the medication regimen will eliminate overdose and reduce the risk of unpleasant consequences.
+Compliance with the medication regimen will prevent an overdose and reduce the risk of unpleasant consequences.

 Diarrhea, including after taking antibiotics in an adult, is dangerous because it leads to dehydration and leaching of minerals.
-If nothing is done, the consequences can be irreversible.
+If you do nothing, the consequences may be irreversible.

 Signs of pseudomembranous colitis (how to distinguish it from another type of diarrhea)

-Pseudomembranous colitis is a severe intestinal disorder associated with antibiotics.
-This fatal disease for humans is caused by the multiplication of microbes of the Clostridium difficile species.
+Pseudomembranous colitis is a severe form of intestinal disorder associated with antibiotic use.
+This disease is fatal to humans and is caused by the proliferation of microbes of the species Clostridium difficile.

-During the normal functioning of the intestine, the reproduction of these microorganisms is blocked by other bacteria living in the intestine.
-When the intestinal microflora is inhibited by antibiotics, beneficial bacteria die, which leads to the growth of a pathogenic environment.
+With normal functioning of the intestine, the proliferation of these microorganisms is blocked by other bacteria living in the intestine.
+When the intestinal microflora is suppressed by antibiotics, beneficial bacteria die, which leads to the growth of a pathogenic environment.

 Pseudomembranous colitis can be recognized by the following symptoms: